Wouldn’t it be nice if once you build your dream home, there would be no future work required?

 Before you can dive in and begin to repair your foundation, it’s important to diagnose the cause behind the damage.

-Not only will this help you identify the most cost and time-effective way to fix the problem, it may also point out other effects that the damage is having on the structure of your home.
+Not only will this help you identify the most cost and time-effective way to fix the problem, but it may also point out other effects that the damage is having on the structure of your home.
 There are a lot of different factors that come into play here.

 Expansive Clay Soils:

-The condition of the soil underneath of your home is the most common root cause of foundation issues.
+The condition of the soil underneath your home is the most common root cause of foundation issues.
 Mother Nature ensures that the Earth beneath us is constantly shifting and changing, which is evident through much sedimentary damage throughout the world.
 When the ground shifts and moves, so do the supports of your foundation.
-There is little you can do to mitigate this, but consistent monitoring is the key to prevention of any issues.
+There is little you can do to mitigate this, but consistent monitoring is the key to the prevention of any issues.
 Make sure that you’re doing regular inspections around the exterior of your home, looking for any issues like uneven floors, cracks in the exterior walls, or doors that no longer fit their frames.

 I’m not just talking about floods in the bathroom.
 If your home doesn’t have gutters, or if the downspouts face an incorrect way, it means that an abundance of water will head straight to the foundation of your home.
 This has the same effect as the clay soils mentioned above, meaning that your house is not properly supported and no longer stable.
 Notice dark spots on your walls, or even drips from the ceiling?
 This is a big red flag and one that you’ll want to troubleshoot immediately.
 If you don’t, you could be facing collapsed floors or walls before you know it.

 If you’re moving into a new home, double-check if it was built on a slab foundation.
-If it was, there are commonly pipes underneath.
+If it was, there are common pipes underneath.
 It’s hard to monitor these on a regular basis, given the lack of access.
 This means that even the smallest leak can cause standing water, which again- weakens the structural integrity of your home.
 I recommend investing in a plumber visit at least twice a year.
 The cost is nothing, compared to replacing your foundation.

 Call The Experts